benmvp/slides/2018/reactathon/why-react.md

 - It's really the crux of how React works
 - It's also probably the biggest mental shift when developing in React
 - Luckily Feather's gonna go into way more detail about how it all works
 - And she's speaking right after Jay!
-You'd think this was planned or something!
+- So that pee you were holding?
+You'll be holding it for a while! 😉

 =====
 <!-- .slide: data-background="#ddd" -->